One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Topolectric circuit realization of nonsymmorphic models

 \subsection{General setup and two-point impedance}

-The use of electric circuits to realize topological systems has been studied extensively \cite{lee18,imhof18,ezawa18,hofmann19,ezawa19,ezawa20,dong21}, however, circuits representing nonsymmorphic models have not been explored.
-Here, we explicitly write out circuit realizations of the symmorphic SSH and Kitaev chain models and the nonsymmorphic CDW and $\mathbb{Z}_4$ models.
-In general, the electric current that flows into the ground and the voltage of an RLC circuit at node $a$ are related by Kirchoff's law \cite{ezawa19,ezawa20,dong21} as
+The use of electric circuits to realize topological systems has been studied extensively \cite{lee18,imhof18,ezawa18,hofmann19,ezawa19,ezawa20,dong21,haydar23,haydar25}; however, circuits representing nonsymmorphic models have not been explored previously.
+Here, we explicitly write out circuit realizations of the symmorphic SSH chain and compare it to the nonsymmorphic CDW chain, which can be realized as different phases of the same model, Fig.~\ref{SSHCDWschematic}.
+We then expand the nonsymmorphic methodology to topolectric realizations of the previously described nonsymmorphic AII and $\mathbb{Z}_4$ chains.
+First, let us define a general setup for topolectric circuits in addition to the measurable observable of impedance.
+The electric current that flows into the ground and the voltage of an RLC circuit at node $a$ are related by Kirchhoff's law \cite{ezawa19,ezawa20,dong21} as

-where $I_a$ is the current between node $a$ and the ground, $V_a$ and $V_b$ are the voltages at node $a$ and $b$, $C_{ab}$, $L_{ab}$, and $R_{ab}$ are the capacitance, inductance, and resistance between nodes $a$ and $b$, $C_a$, $L_{a}$, and $R_a$ are the capacitance, inductance and resistance at node $a$, and the sum is taken over all adjacent nodes $b$.
-We note that, by convention, we take $C_{ab}$, $L_{ab}$, $R_{ab}$, $C_a$, $L_a$, and $R_a$ to be positive.
-By performing a Fourier transform $V(t)=V_0 e^{i\omega t}$, we can rewrite Eq.~(\ref{difkirch}) as
+where $I_m$ is the current between node $m$ and the ground, $V_m$ and $V_n$ are the voltages at node $m$ and $n$, $C_{mn}$, $L_{mn}$, and $R_{mn}$ are the capacitance, inductance, and resistance between nodes $m$ and $n$, $C_m$, $L_{m}$, and $R_m$ are the capacitance, inductance and resistance at node $m$, and the sum is taken over all adjacent nodes $n$.
+We note that, by convention, we take $C_{mn}$, $L_{mn}$, $R_{mn}$, $C_m$, $L_m$, and $R_m$ to be positive.
+By performing a Fourier transform $V(t)=V_0 e^{i\omega t}$, we can rewrite Eq.~(\ref{difkirch}) as where \begin{widetext}